l-palermo/github_tech_test/README.md

 __UserProgrammingLanguage.__ The common owner component renders the other two child component `SearchBar` and `FavouriteLanguage`, fetch the main data from the API and holds states.

-__SearchBar.__ This child component takes the user input and passes it to the parent component `UserProgrammingLanguage` that save it as a state.
+__SearchBar.__ This child component takes the user input and saves it using hooks, this will be passed then to the parent component `UserProgrammingLanguage`.
 When the user clicks submit, calls the method on the parent component that fetches the data from the API and saves it as a state.

 __FavouriteLanguage.__ This child component listens to the change of state of `UserProgrammingLanguage` and renders the user's favourite language.